 - In arriving at our opinion of the current Market Value of the Property subject to full vacant possession, we have had regard to the likely price that would be achievable in today's market from an entrepreneurial investor seeking to re-let the vacant building to create an income-producing investment.
-An entrepreneurial purchaser would want a suitably generous profit margin to reflect the re-letting risks and associated void costs until the building is fully let. - In arriving at our vacant possession value we have made the following assumptions: - o A headline Market Rent of £806,606 per annum - An equivalent yield of 5.00% applied - o A letting void of 12 months and a rent-free period of 6 months. - Letting and Legal Fees at 15% of Market Rent - Void costs accounting for empty rates and service charge
+An entrepreneurial purchaser would want a suitably generous profit margin to reflect the re-letting risks and associated void costs until the building is fully let. - In arriving at our vacant possession value we have made the following assumptions: - o A headline Market Rent of £822,369 per annum - o An equivalent yield of 8.00% applied - \circ A letting void of 3 to 12 months and a rent-free period of 9 to 12 months on the retail units. - Letting and Legal Fees at 15% of Market Rent - Void costs accounting for empty rates and service charge totalling £411,185 - Our overall vacant possession value is £5,700,000.
+This represents 51% of Market Value reported herein.